-The final piece we use to calibrate the whole H-R diagram is the application of the inversesquare law for nearby stars.
+The final piece we use to calibrate the whole H-R diagram is the application of the inverse-square law for nearby stars.
 If a star is close enough to us we see it move relative to distant stars as we orbit the Sun through parallax.
 If we know the distance to the star, and we can measure how bright the star appears to be, then we can infer how the bright the star is if you're standing next to it, using the inverse-square law.
 So, for the closest star you can independently determine the star's distance, brightness, temperature and size.
-Once this has been done for a group of the nearest stars, we can calibrate the various types of stars that there are.
-These categories are called spectral types and allow us to group together stars with the same types of observed spectra, colors and brightness.
 This is what ends up on an H-R diagram.
-An example of an H-R diagram is shown in Figure 1.